zac-heisey/murray-lampert/_posts/2017-12-09-tips-to-winterize-your-home.md

 - Home DIY Tips
 - Green Construction
 featured-image: "/uploads/winterize-your-home.png"
-excerpt: Winters are anything but brutal in San Diego, but our 7 tips for winterizing your home will keep you safe while reducing energy!
+description: Winters are anything but brutal in San Diego, but our 7 tips for winterizing your home will keep you safe while reducing energy!
 author: Gregg Cantor
 layout: blocks